Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 public annotation class IgnorableReturnValue
 ```

-This annotation is intended to express that calls of annotated function are ignorable.
+This annotation is intended to express that calls of the annotated function are ignorable.
-The author of the API is the one responsible for manually placing this annotation on appropriate functions.
+The API's author is responsible for manually placing this annotation on appropriate functions.

 > Note that it does not have CONSTRUCTOR and PROPERTY targets because we want to discourage writing constructors and properties with side effects.